 No, there will not be any interruptions to your service.
 In fact you will not notice a difference - after all it is the same energy, just at a cheaper price.

 What happens if I still owe money to my current provider?

 If you still owe money to your current supplier or you have had an unpaid bill for over 28 days, then they will normally ask you to pay what you owe before you switch.

 How long will it take to switch to RAM Energy?

 Normally it takes around three to six weeks in total.
-This includes a fourteen day cooling-off period when you sign up, meaning you can change your mind if you’re not happy.
+This includes a 14 day cooling-off period when you sign up, meaning you can change your mind if you are not happy.

 How do I get a smart meter?

 I'm having issues logging into my online account

 Please make sure your software is up to date.
 There are various reasons why you might not be able to log onto your account, it could be due to a firewall or antivirus software issue on your computer which is blocking the website for some reason.

 - You check your computer or device is updated to the latest software.